 Performance

-Tackler-NG can process more than 250 000 txns per second on modern laptop.
+Tackler-NG has excellent performance and it can process from 250_000 to 700_000 txns per second on modern laptop.

 0.03 seconds (30 milliseconds)